lpalova/lpalova.github.io/_posts/2016-4-11-MTA-Turnstile-Data.md

 Fig. entries, Fig. exits -- excluding obvious stops such as Penn, 42nd, Grand Central. -->

-In order to get a feeling of how the turnstile traffic looks for an average week, we create heatmaps that shows the number of entries/exits as a function of day and a 4-hour time block.
+In order to get a feeling for how the turnstile traffic looks for an average week, we create heatmaps that shows the number of entries/exits as a function of day and a 4-hour time block.
 For example, a 04:00:00 block shows the number of entries/exits in the midnight (00:00:00) to 4am time window.
-Similarly, a 20:00:00 block shows the number of entries/exits in the 4pm (16:00:00) to 8pm (20:00:00) time window, that is, generally during the afternoon peak traffic hours window.
+Similarly, a 20:00:00 block shows the number of entries/exits in the 4pm (16:00:00) to 8pm (20:00:00) time window, that is, generally during the afternoon peak traffic hours.

 We compare turnstile entries for three stations: ''34 ST-PENN STA, ACE'', ''86 ST, 456'' and ''72 ST, 123'' in the figures below: